-President Obama commuted the prison sentences of more than 1,700 individuals (including Chelsea Manning), 330 of them on his final day in offices.
+President Obama commuted the prison sentences of more than 1,700 individuals (including Chelsea Manning), 330 of them on his final days in office.

-Sentence commutations are not the same as pardons, so President Obama didn't pardon Chelsea Manning (or more than 1,700 other criminals).
+Sentence commutations are not the same as pardons, so President Obama didn't pardon Chelsea Manning, nor did he pardon more than 1,700 other criminals.

 In June 2018, the fundamental differences between pardons and commutations appear to have been lost on a meme creator who produced a graphic presenting the claim that President Obama "pardoned" more than 1,700 criminals during his term, and that more than 330 of those pardons were granted during his final week in office:

 Some versions of this meme carried a watermark for right-wing youth activist group Turning Point USA (TPUSA), but we were unable to find any instances of this particular group's sharing the meme.
 Although we aren't certain if TPUSA was responsible for the creation of the meme (several examples of this image, such as the one shown above, do not contain a watermark) the group's founder, Charlie Kirk, has repeated at least one of its claims on Twitter:

 The meme, much like Kirk, confused pardons with commutations.
 The U.S. Constitution grants the President of the United States the executive power of clemency in Article II, Section 2.
 This power can be expressed via a commutation, which reduces prison sentences but does not reverse convictions or expunge criminal records, or a pardon, which fully absolves a person of guilt for a criminal offense.

 The U.S. Justice Department (DOJ) explained the difference between pardons and commutations thusly:

 In the federal system, commutation of sentence and pardon are different forms of executive clemency, which is a broad term that applies to the President’s constitutional power to exercise leniency toward persons who have committed federal crimes.